Prepare for a Professional Career on Stage and Beyond

 Prepare to perform in an opera, musical, recording studio, orchestra, band, chorus, chamber ensemble or as a soloist.
-Our program helps you refine your abilities in music performance to begin working or pursuing graduate studies after graduation.
+The Bachelor of Music in Music Performance from the Department of Visual and Performing Arts at the University of Dayton helps you refine your abilities in music performance to begin working or pursuing graduate studies after graduation.
 You'll have a multitude of individual and group performance opportunities, including solo competitions, workshops, masterclasses and national and international travel with our ensembles.

 A variety of instrumental and vocal ensembles allow students the opportunity to perform regularly on and off campus.